 Step 3 – Zip your pants up.

-Step 4 – Pull out a little from all the sides, except the navel portion, to make it look a bit undone and bulgy.
+Step 4 – Pull out the tucked shirt a little, about an inch, from all the sides, except the navel portion, to make it look a bit undone and bulgy.

 1. Front Tuck With A Full Denim Look

-You realize how all high-rise denim looks are usually with tucked in tops?
-If you are conscious about going for an entirely tucked in look, go for a front tuck-in style.
+Do you realize how all high-rise denim looks are usually with tucked-in tops?
+If you are conscious about going for an entirely tucked-in look, go for a front tuck-in style.
 It camouflages unflattering bulges and hides your broad hips (if you are worried about such stuff).
-The next time you try a monochrome look, go for high-rise jeans, denim or pencil skirts, and try the front tuck.
+The next time you try a monochrome look, go for a chambray work shirt, high-rise jeans, high-waisted skirts, high-waisted pants, denim, or pencil skirts, and try this popular method of front tuck.

 2. Full Tuck With A Pencil Skirt

 Full-tuck is timeless and goes with just about every top.
-It suits every body type, if you can pull it off.
+This body smooth tuck suits every body type if you can pull it off.
 Pencil or peplum skirts, high-rise denim, boyfriend jeans, etc. are some smart choices to incorporate into your casual dressing style.
+A sleek full tuck also looks super flattering with an A-line and poodle skirt.
+Ace the style by complementing it with a bulky sweater or a long jacket.

 3. Low Tuck With Linen Trousers

 Victoria Beckham is known for setting fashion trends, and she is one of those fashionistas who are never over-the-top.
 She totally rocks this look.
-Linen trousers or low-rise sweatpants with an oversized T-shirt, sleeves folded, a messy bun and aviators are just something I cannot get enough of.
+Cotton or linen trousers or low-rise sweatpants with an oversized T-shirt, sleeves folded, a messy bun, and aviators are just something I cannot get enough of.
+As a rule of thumb, use this effective method of tucking with a casual and short-sleeved shirt, a bulky shirt, or a clean polo shirt.
+Secure it with a loose tuck at the trouser’s waist, subtly hiding the pant buttons.
 For your footwear, you can swing both ways – either pumps or white converse shoes.

 4. Half Tuck With Denims

-When not walking on the ramp, Kendall Jenner is all about mommy or boyfriend jeans and tucked in shirts.
+When not walking on the ramp, Kendall Jenner is all about mommy or boyfriend jeans and tucked-in shirts.
 She is one Kardashian sister who is like any of us.
-Be it a grunge look with a T-shirt or a chic look with denim, half-tuck is always a good idea.
-Avoid it if the shirt is too big because that can backfire and make you look bulgy.
+Be it a grunge look with a T-shirt or a chic look with denim, cloth, a half-tuck is always a good idea.
+Avoid it if the shirt is too big because that can backfire, make you look bulgy, and ruin your casual outfit vibe.
+It would be a great idea to pair it with a polo shirt, rugby shirt, or a flannel shirt.
+The extra fabric of the untucked shirt looks super stylish with a classic pair of jean shorts.

 5. Navel Tuck With Denim Shorts